 The United States is a country that was founded on the principles of freedom and equality.
 And these are the same principles that are at the heart of our nation’s founding documents, such as the Declaration of Independence and the Constitution.

 Becoming a citizen is a privilege that many people around the world yearn for, but not everyone is eligible to become one.
 US citizenship can be obtained through naturalization, your parents, and even through your parents, kids or marriage.
 There are many ways to obtain U.S. Citizenship, and in this article we will cover how to apply for citizenship, the different aspects of getting U.S. citizenship, and the requirements for the naturalization.
+If you need help becoming a US citizen, call the Law Offices of Jesus Martinez today to schedule a consultation at (559) 777-6587.

 Where Do We Find the Laws About Ways to Become a US Citizen?